holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 4. Add the tests
    1. If you're in a hurry, use the git history to recreate the contract tests.
 Rollback any pom changes and `SweaterResourceContractTest` from the git history.
    2. Otherwise, copy the `SweaterResourceTest` and use it as the starting point.
 The test method stays exactly the same, because we're trying to validate the behaviour of *our* knitter code.
    3. The mocking logic is a bit different.
-Delete the mock injection and the `BeforeEach` *pact-tab* for the following live template:
+Delete both the mock injection and the `BeforeEach` *pact-enter* for the following live template:
    ```java
    @Pact(provider = "farmer", consumer = "knitter")
    public V4Pact createPact(PactDslWithProvider builder) {